duytruong1211/ecommerce_analysis/README.md

 # 🛒 E-commerce Delivery Experience Analysis

 This project analyzes customer delivery experiences across various product categories, focusing on fulfillment times, shipping durations, and customer satisfaction metrics.
+The purpose is to explore the Brazilian e-commerce logistics landscape, uncover operational bottlenecks, and surface insights into how shipping performance impacts customer experience.

 ## 📊 Dashboard Access